Qwiery/qwiery-nuxt/content/about.md

 # Overview

-Graphalyzer is an open source toolbox to create graph-driven apps.
+Qwiery (Nuxt) is an open source toolbox to create graph-driven apps.

 It's packaged with